 - CBDF Directive / Regulation

-Investment managers who want to better understand the challenges of the cross border distribution of AIFs, or any legal person in charge of it.
+Investment managers who wish to better understand the challenges of the cross border distribution of AIFs, or any legal person in charge of it.

 For any information, please contact us by e-mail email@example.com